 A graduate degree can be a great way for candidates to set themselves apart by building a versatile set of advanced skills.
 After identifying the differences between degrees such as the Master of Public Administration (MPA) and the Master of Business Administration (MBA), future students can decide which program can help them reach their professional goals.

-When comparing an MPA versus an MBA, prospective students should consider their desired career outcomes and work settings.
+When comparing an MPA vs. an MBA, prospective students should consider their desired career outcomes and work settings.
 For those interested in working in the public sector, gaining a well-rounded education through an MPA program can provide a path toward getting the edge over the competition.

-MPA vs. MBA: Definitions, Duration, and Curricula
+MPA vs. MBA: Core Differences in Curriculum and Mission

 Advanced education can help individuals prepare for the next phase in their careers.
 A valuable option for anyone who’s just finished an undergraduate degree or who’s already gained work experience and is focused on career advancement, master’s level programs can place candidates at the forefront of their fields.